 The Mandelbrot Set: A Mathematical Marvel of Infinite Complexity

-The Mandelbrot set stands as one of the most captivating and enigmatic objects in mathematics.
+The Mandelbrot set is one of the most captivating and enigmatic objects in mathematics.
 Named after the Polish-born French-American mathematician Benoit Mandelbrot, this fractal set has fascinated mathematicians, scientists, and artists alike since its discovery in the 1970s.
 At its core, the Mandelbrot set is a collection of complex numbers that exhibit remarkable properties when subjected to a simple iterative process.

 The Mathematical Foundation